khakhalin/notes/keywords/sql.md

 * `FULL JOIN` - combines both tables (and thus acts same as UNION describe above).
 * To imitate subtraction, do: `SELECT * FROM t1 LEFT JOIN t2 ON t1.key=t2.key WHERE t2.key is NULL;`.
 This way it will first try to LEFT JOIN, and maybe finds some matches, but for those rows of t1 that didn't get  a match in t2, it sets t2.key to NULL.
 And then we immediately filter these rows.
 * Something like a self-join is also possible, using syntax with aliasing: `SELECT a.name AS name1, b.name AS name2 FROM table1 AS a, table1 AS b WHERE a.manager=b.id;`.
 In this case we'll have a list of all relations between people in an organization, all from one self-referencing table.
+* Note that the `ON` statement can technically contain any time of logic, including logical functions.
+So one can do something like `ON (t1.id=t2.id OR t2.name='cat')`

 ### Subqueries
 There are three type of subqueries: